j-gold77/FarmGame/README.md

 Dependencies:
 This program is written in Java.
 Jupiter JUnit is the testing framework.
+Eclipse IDE was used to write the code, compile, and execute it.

 Instructions:
 To run this program, execute the provided executable jar file called "FarmGame.jar".